Homeland Security Chief Steps Down After Condemning Capitol Riot

 Wolf, who has served in his interim position for 14 months, was referring to at least four rulings from federal judges who found he has been unlawfully filling the role left vacant after former Homeland Security Secretary Kirstjen Nielsen resigned in April 2019.

-But his resignation letter also comes just days after he condemned last week’s insurrectionist attack on the U.S. Capitol, which he called “ tragic and sickening.”
+But his resignation letter also comes just days after he condemned last week’s insurrectionist attack on the U.S. Capitol, which he called “tragic and sickening.”

 “This is unacceptable.
 These violent actions are unconscionable, and I implore the president and all elected officials to strongly condemn the violence that took place yesterday,” Wolf said in a statement Thursday.